Subject: Thirty-five Confession Buddhas Main Page

 Three Systems of Depiction:

-1. Gestures Only (Without Hand Attributes)
+1. Gestures Only (Without Hand Attributes) - Sakya, Jonang and some other Traditions

-2. Nagarjuna System (With Hand Attributes)
+2. Nagarjuna System (With Hand Attributes) - Nyingma, Kagyu & some Gelug Traditions

-3. Tsongkapa System (With Hand Attributes)
+3. Tsongkapa System (With Some Hand Attributes) - Gelug Tradition

 In Sakya Pandita's text Pungpo'i Sumpa'i Do Dontab Shug, he describes the thirty-five Buddhas as divided into five groups of seven Buddhas each.
 The five groups of seven follow the appearance of the Five Symbolic or Tantric Buddhas: Vairochana, Amitabha, Akshobhya, Ratnasambhava and Amoghasiddhi.
 This means that the first group of seven are white and each with the same gesture of Dharma Teaching.
 The second group of seven are red and with the gesture of meditation, and so on for the remaining three Tantric Buddhas and the remaining three groups of seven.
 There is a suggestion that any textual depictions of the Buddhas with hand objects is spurious.
 See a painting that follows the Sakya Pandita description. (sa skya bka' bum. phung po gsum pa'i mdo 'don thabs bzhugs.
 Volume 12[NA], pages 450-452 & 464).